Reconstructing slow-roll Scalar-Tensor Gauss-Bonnet single field inflation from running spectral data: The model and background equations

-where one has taken $\kappa^2=M_p^{-2}=8\pi G=1$. $\varphi$ is a real scalar field with a potential $V(\varphi)$, which, together with $\ffuno$ and $\ffdos$, differentiable functions of $\varphi$, describe the model. $R$ is the Ricci scalar.
-A possible cosmological constant $\Lambda$ can be included through the scalar potential $V$.
-The family of models defined by the above action, \eqref{e0021}, depends on three scalar dependent quantities $V$, $\ffuno$ and $\ffdos$ which should be provided by the UV completion of the theory.
-As the scope of this work is model-independent, they are left arbitrary, they are choosen with the only restriction of producing suitable inflation observables, matching the observational evidence \cite{planck13,planck15,planck18}.
+where we take $\kappa^2=M_p^{-2}=8\pi G=1$.
+The field $\varphi$ is a real scalar with potential $V(\varphi)$; the differentiable functions $\ffuno(\varphi)$ and $\ffdos(\varphi)$ specify the non-minimal kinetic and Gauss-Bonnet sectors, respectively.
+The symbol $R$ denotes the Ricci scalar.
+A possible cosmological constant $\Lambda$ can be included in the scalar potential $V$.
+The family of models defined by the action \eqref{e0021} depends on three scalar-dependent quantities, $V$, $\ffuno$, and $\ffdos$, which in a complete theory would be fixed by ultraviolet physics.
+Here they are left arbitrary, subject only to the requirement that the resulting inflationary observables be compatible with the data \cite{planck13,planck15,planck18,BK18}.

 In what follows, we assume a spatially flat FRW, homogeneous and isotropic, background metric in any of the forms

 or $ds^2= a(\eta)^2 (-d\eta^2+ d\vec{r}^2)$ where $a$ is a scale factor.
 The metric and the scalar field equations of motion can be written as follows , using \eqref{e3001},\cite{Fomin:2018blx,grandajimenez,Chen:2019eat}